sjitech/docker-geek/README.md

 Volumes  dev  home  libau.so  libau.so.2.9  mnt    port  proc     run   sendtohost  sys  usr
 ```

-### `docker-container-geek-ns`: freely manipulate files and network of a container
+### `docker-container-geek-ns` Start a docker-geek in which map a container's rootfs to /rootfs and switch to target container's network namespace

-Much like `docker-container-geek`, except that it switch to namespaces of target container.
+This tool starts a workbench in which you can freely manipulate files and network of a container.

-This tool starts a tool container, and
+It starts a docker-geek workbench (a privileged container) in which it
-- map target container's rootfs into `/rootfs`
+- maps target container's rootfs into `/rootfs`
-- map host's rootfs into `/host-rootfs`
+- maps host's rootfs into `/host-rootfs`
-- switch to pid,net,ipc,uts namespaces of **target container**
+- switches to **target container**'s network namespace

 ```
 docker-container-geek-ns [OPTIONS] CONTAINER_ID_OR_NAME [CMD [ARGS...]]